-According to US Law then you can show films and movies without having to purchase a license, if it is deemed that the audience you are showing the backyard movie to are considered to be a normal circle of family and social acquaintances.
+According to US Law then you can show films and movies without having to purchase a license if it is deemed that the audience you are showing the backyard movie to is considered to be a normal circle of family and social acquaintances.

 When it becomes a little more complex is when the film viewing is considered to be public.
 You can read the statement regarding copyright law on the Motion Picture Licensing Corporation website by clicking here.

-If you take the time to read that, you will see that the law isn’t particularly clear on what actually constitutes what it private and what is public.
+If you take the time to read that, you will see that the law isn’t particularly clear on what actually constitutes what is private and what is public.